About Lamu Island

 Lamu beaches are hands down the most beautiful, serene and magical ones I have visited in Kenya.
 The Indian Ocean for some reason looks super blue.
 It’s like Zanzibar without the tourists.
 Lamu Island has Zanzibar vibes from the architecture, to the Swahili culture, the people and even the cuisine.

 Language: Most people you meet will speak Swahili and English

 Currency: The Kenyan shilling

-Debit/Credit cards/Mpesa: Most places will accept cards/mpesa although you will need cash at hand in other places.
+Debit/Credit cards/Mpesa: Some places will accept cards/mpesa although you will need cash at hand in most areas.

 Where to Stay

 There are all sorts of accommodation for everyone from budget to luxury.
 You can choose to stay in Lamu town, Shela or Manda island.
 If you prefer being near the ocean, then Shela and Manda may be your best bet.
 Use booking.com and Airbnb to find accommodations that best fit your budget.
 You can find basic places for as low as Ksh 2,500 to Kshs 10,000 a night or even more.
 Booking.com works for those that prefer hotels while Airbnb is suitable for those that want the feeling of home away from home.
 Always read how other travelers rate a place before booking to avoid any surprises.

 Feel free to leave any questions regarding this guide to Lamu Island in the comments section below.

 In the next blog post I will cover things to do in Lamu & a breakdown of costs of these activities.